Crazy-fast 5G networks are coming soon. Here's what you need to know.

 Latency: You'll hear this word mentioned A LOT.
 Latency is the response time between when you click on a link or start streaming a video on your phone, sending the request up to the network, and when the network responds and gives you your website or starts playing your video.

 It doesn't seem like much, but that lag time can last around 20 milliseconds.
-With 5G, that responsiveness, or latency, gets reduced to 1 millisecond, or about the time it takes for a flash in a normal camera to finish.
+With 5G, that latency gets reduced to 1 millisecond, or about the time it takes for a flash in a normal camera to finish.

 For more on Gigabit LTE, read our explainer here.

-Carrier Aggregation: Wireless carriers can take different bands of radio frequencies and bind them together so phones like the Samsung Galaxy S8 can pick and choose the speediest and less congested one available.
-Think of it as a three-lane highway so cars can weave in and out depending on which has less traffic.
+Carrier aggregation: Wireless carriers can take different bands of radio frequencies and bind them together so phones like the Samsung Galaxy S8 can pick and choose the speediest and least congested one available.
+Think of it as a three-lane highway so cars can weave in and out depending on which lane has less traffic.

 QAM: This is a term that's so highly technical, I don't even bother to explain the nuance.
-For instance, it stands for quadrature amplitude modulation.
+It stands for quadrature amplitude modulation.
 See?
 Don't even worry about it.

 Unlicensed spectrum: Cellular networks all rely on what's known as licensed spectrum, which they own and purchased from the government.

 Network slicing: This is the ability to carve out individual slivers of spectrum to offer specific devices the kind of connection they need.
-For instance, the same cellular tower can offer a lower power, slower connection to a sensor for a connected water meter in your home, while at the same time offer a faster, lower latency connection to a self-driving car that's navigating in real time.
+For instance, the same cellular tower can offer a lower-power, slower connection to a sensor for a connected water meter in your home, while at the same time offering a faster, lower-latency connection to a self-driving car that's navigating in real time.

 Are you hearing more 5G-related words that confuse you?
 Contact us and we'll update this story with additional terms.